 Penalty: $2 000.

-100. Mortgages and continuing credit contracts
+100. Mortgages of goods, provisions in continuing credit contracts as to

 (1) A provision in a regulated continuing credit contract to the effect that goods supplied under that or any other contract are, as a result of the provision or of entering into the regulated continuing credit contract, subject to a mortgage is void.